leanswift/leanswift.github.io/ecommerce/pages/add-ons/multiwarehouse/4.2.3/usermanual-multiwarehouse.md

 ### 1.2.1 Information

-This document and the software it describes are provided by LeanSwift Solutions Inc. For additional information regarding support, licensing, functionality etc. please contact LeanSwift Solutions Inc via contact form at [http://www.leanswift.com](http://www.leanswift.com/)or email info@leanswift.com
+LeanSwift Solutions Inc provides this document and the software it describes.
+For additional information regarding support, licensing, functionality etc. please get in touch with LeanSwift Solutions Inc via the contact form at [http://www.leanswift.com](http://www.leanswift.com/)or email info@leanswift.com

 ## 1.3 Organization of the Manual

-This manual is not intended to cover any standard Magento functionality or user experience.
+This manual does not cover any standard Magento functionality or user experience.
 The Magento user experience is customized and slightly different in each eCommerce implementation – though the general workflow is similar.

 ## 1.4 Acronyms and Abbreviations